Orry Kelly (1897-1964) Australian

 His style, innovations, and influence on fashion:

-- Former roommate Cary Grant presented his design portfolio to First National Films and won Orry-Kelly the introduction that led to a job offer.
+- Former roommate (and rumored lover) Cary Grant presented his design portfolio to First National Films and won Orry-Kelly the introduction that led to a job offer.

-- Orry Kelly won three Academy Awards for Les Girls (1957), Some Like It Hot (1959) and An American In Paris (1951), which he shared with Walter Plunkett and Irene Sharaff.
+- Orry Kelly won three Academy Awards for Les Girls (1957), Some Like It Hot (1959) and for An American In Paris (1951) he shared the award with Walter Plunkett and Irene Sharaff.

 - He designed Rosalind Russell’s fabulous, ever-changing wardrobe for the 1958 screen version of Auntie Mame.